Copy a List in SharePoint or Microsoft 365 and keep version History

 The preceding methods are all OOTB methods of copying/moving files to SharePoint.
 If you’re looking for a more comprehensive approach that retains version history, copies metadata, preserves author/last modified info, can migrate and retain item IDs and optionally Document IDs, takes care of the 100 item limit, can get past the ‘listview threshold’ reached errors (for large lists), etc. then:

-Try the SharePoint Essentials Toolkit
+Try the SharePoint Essentials Toolkit (FREE Community Edition)

 SharePoint Migration Tool by Cognillo

 In addition, you can also schedule copying files for those repetitive jobs.
-Check out our SharePoint Migration Tool to learn more about the SharePoint Essentials Toolkit
+Check out our SharePoint Migration Tool to learn more about the SharePoint Essentials Toolkit.

 Summary